D3Ext/DFShell/README.md

 It creates a hidden directory in /dev/shm/.fs/ and there are stored the created fifos.
 You can even have a tty over a webshell.

 ### Why you should use DFShell?
-To use other forwarded shells you have to edit the script to change the url and the parameter of the webshell, but **DFShell** use parameters to quickly pass the arguments to the script (-u/--url and -p/--parameter), the script have a pretty output with colors, you also have custom commands to upload and download files from the target, and it deletes the files created on the victim if you press Ctrl + C or simply exit from the shell.
+To use other forwarded shells you have to edit the script to change the url and the parameter of the webshell, but **DFShell** use parameters to quickly pass the arguments to the script (-u/--url and -p/--parameter), the script have a pretty output with colors, you also have custom commands to upload and download files from the target, do port and host discovery, and it deletes the files created on the victim if you press Ctrl + C or simply exit from the shell.

 ## Installation:

-> You can use this script in all the unix OS with python3
+> Install from source
 ```sh
 git clone https://github.com/D3Ext/DFShell
 cd DFShell